thinkshout/thinkshout/blog/_posts/2015-09-29-badcamp-trainings-redhen-salesforce.md

 This year marks a particularly exciting BADCamp for us.
 On Friday, October 23, we’ll be leading two official half-day trainings on Salesforce and RedHen CRM!

 We talk a lot about Salesforce and RedHen on our blog, which is inevitable given how much time we spend working with both.
 Given that the [Drupal Salesforce Suite](https://www.drupal.org/project/salesforce) we wrote and maintain powers over 1,200 sites, we decided we should talk about it more!
-Our resident Salesforce and RedHen experts Lev Tsypin, Gabe Carleton-Barnes, Tauno Hogue, and Greg Boggs will be your trainers for the day.
+Lev Tsypin, Tauno Hogue, Greg Boggs and I will be your trainers for the day.

 ##RedHen CRM: Exploring CRM Solutions That Extend Drupal##